 As already explained in the case of ether cleavage, the addition of an acid catalyst allows H+ to bond to the oxygen atom and activate the ether.
 In the same way, if it is acidic, a proton is attached to the oxygen atom of the epoxide, and the oxygen atom is positively charged.

 Considering the order of stability of the carbocations, the tertiary carbocations have more positive properties.
-Therefore, positively charged oxygen atoms and polysubstituted carbon atoms are repulsive.
+Therefore, positively charged oxygen atoms and polysubstituted carbon atoms repel each other.
 The image is as follows.

 Compared to other bonds, the C-O bond is longer.
 The bond is also weaker than other bonds.
 As a result, the nucleophile attacks the polysubstituted carbon atoms.